• Skip to primary navigation

 Conclusion:

-This Light Up Simple LED with Weak 1.5V Battery and Joule Thief Circuit is smart way to use weak batteries, even battery people think is dead it can still glow LED!
+This Light Up LED with Weak 1.5V Battery using Joule Thief Circuit is smart way to use weak batteries, even people think batteries are dead, but it can still glow LED!

 Steps and parts in this post help to make it easy.